remlap-m/scriptsNdStuff/paste.md

 let Creates = DeviceFileEvents
 | where Timestamp > ago(Lookback)
 | where ActionType == "FileCreated"
+| where FileName endswith ".zip" or FileName endswith ".7z" or FileName endswith ".rar"
 | where tolower(InitiatingProcessFileName) !in (ExcludedArchiveProcesses)
 | extend FileExt = tolower(tostring(split(FileName, ".")[-1]))
 | extend IsArchive = FileExt in (ArchiveExtensions)